Squatters move into 2 rental homes, change locks, police say - NewsBreak

 MEMPHIS, Tenn. ( WREG ) — Memphis police say a pair of squatters moved their belongings into two Tennessee rental properties and changed the doorknobs and locks to one of the houses.

-Kandi Walker and Octavious Dean were arrested Wednesday after property managers discovered they were living in the homes in a Parkway Village neighborhood, police said.Woman pleads guilty to stealing thousands from Tri-State airport
+Kandi Walker and Octavious Dean were arrested Wednesday after property managers discovered they were living in the homes in a Parkway Village neighborhood, police said.Neighbor helps deputies track down reckless driver, SCSO says

 Police said they were called to Almo Avenue to one of the properties after a rental manager noticed several items outside the house.
 They said a neighbor told the manager a man and woman were inside the house squatting.